Important Updates Read More

 SACSCOC Student Complaint Process

 If for some reason the complaint is not satisfactorily resolved, the next step would be to file a complaint with Nash Community College’s accrediting agency.
-NCC is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas, and certificates.
+Nash Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees. .
 Students who file a complaint with the accrediting agency should follow the SACSCOC Complaint Procedure.
-The contact information for SACS is:
+The contact information for SACSCOC is:

 1866 Southern Lane